Xiaoping-Li/Notes/CSS/Font Size.md

 The text size can be set with a **vw** unit, which means the "_viewport width_.

 That way the text size will follow the size of the browser window.

+**Note**: Viewport is the browser window size.
+1vw = 1% of viewport width.
+If the viewport is 50cm wide, 1vw is 0.5cm.